-The web.xml file have CAS filters already configured, but they are commented.
+All web.xml files have CAS filters already configured, but they are commented.
 The user must uncomment them, looking for the strings START-CAS, END-CAS and adjust the URL as the code abow reports.

-2.10 Advanced configuration
+2.9 Advanced configuration

 In this chapter we will describe all the advanced configuration parameters of Knowage.